bseltz-cohesity/scripts/powershell/expireOldArchives/README.md

-# Expire Old Snapshots using PowerShell
+# Expire Old Archives using PowerShell

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This powershell script expires local snapshots older than x days.
-This is useful if you have reduced your on-prem retention and want to programatically expire local snapshots older than the new retention period.
+This powershell script expires archives older than x days.
+This is useful if you want to reduce your long term archive retention to reduce storage consumption in the cloud or other archive target.

 ## Warning!
 This script deletes backup data!
 Make sure you know what you are doing before you run it!

 ## Components

-* expireOldSnaps.ps1: the main powershell script
+* expireOldArchives.ps1: the main powershell script
 * cohesity-api.ps1: the Cohesity REST API helper module

 Place both files in a folder together, then we can run the script.